 Submission instructions and deadlines

-Proposals should be submitted by email to Dr Sara Rich Dorman on or before 10 March 2017.
+Proposals for special issues to be published in volume 46 (2020) should be submitted by email to Dr Sara Rich Dorman on or before 1 December 2017.
 You are also welcome to contact Dr Dorman to discuss your proposal informally beforehand if that would be helpful.

 - Special Issue Editor: Sara Rich Dorman, University of Edinburgh (firstname.lastname@example.org)